noaione/yuusha-shoukan-ln/sources/v01/chapter1.md

 about exceeding the optimal age for marriage, I think it's about time...]

 [I've never once brought that topic up, did I?!
-Why in the world are you just bringing things like this up!!?!
+Why in the world are you just bringing things like this up?!
 Ahh, geez!
 A-Anyway, we certainly can't continue talking in this place for too long.
 Everyone, I would like to ask for your patience in receiving the explanation about the common sense of this world after we've moved back to my house...
 Would that be alright?]

 [Arehh?
 This isn't, errr, Lili...
 Duchess Albert-sama's house?]